-17) Not Utilizing AdWords Alerts to Steer Tasks Outside of the Optimization Schedule
+17) Not Utilizing Google Ads Alerts to Steer Tasks Outside of the Optimization Schedule

 I’m a huge fan of processes, schedules, and checklists.
 It’s been one of my “not-so-secret” secret tools for getting to where I am today.
 Once you set everything up in a schedule with set processes it frees you to really focus on what you do while ignoring everything that goes on outside your current task.

-For AdWords, though, it can become a challenge.
+For Google Ads, though, it can become a challenge.
 Let’s say you’re doing weekly optimizations and something you set up on a Thursday crashes.
 You started new promotion ads for the weekend and they were all disapproved due to a spelling error in your URL.
 It happens.

 Now, on Monday you go into pause your promotion ads and, to your horror, you realize NONE of them ran all weekend due to them being disapproved.

 This is where custom alerts come into place.
 Above is just one example, but it can be anything.

 The KEY to these alerts is that you build them in such a way that you only receive the alerts when something bad happens.
 Too often, I see alerts that are “Today, nothing happened”.
 Well, when I get that alert 40 times in a row then I’ll start ignoring it.